 Greek Green Beans In Tomato Sauce (Fasolakia Ladera)

-- 1 kg /2.3 lb romano beans fresh or frozen
+- 1 kg /2.3 lb flat green beans (such as Romano beans) fresh or frozen

 - 150 ml olive oil